HectorCorbellini/taskManagerSecuritas/README.md

 - Users will not work at Club de Golf on Wednesday this week because it's a free day, and retén service will be moved to Friday.
 - On Tuesday, the user will work at Magnolio (instead of Monday as usual).

+## Recent Updates:
+- **Error Handling**: The application now includes robust error handling to manage exceptions during assignment retrieval and addition.
+- **Dynamic Date Retrieval**: The application retrieves the current date dynamically from an API, ensuring accurate scheduling.
+- **Improved User Interface**: The application now features an enhanced user interface for easier navigation and assignment management.

 ## Application Capabilities:

 - Recognizes recurring shifts (e.g., weekends at Gasoducto Cruz Del Sur, Mondays at Magnolio).